Divinity-dev/Portfolio2/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> These are the features i will add to the project.
+> These are the features I will add to the project.

 - [ ] **[Desktop version]**
 - [ ] **[Contact section]**